-Ibrahim Al-Khalil was open for 24 hours for incoming and outgoing travellers in the month that data collection took place for this period - consistent with the previous rounds.
+Ibrahim AI-Khalil was open for 24 hours for incoming and outgoing travellers in the week that data collection took place for this period - consistent with the previous rounds.
 In this round, all movement restrictions that had previously been in place at this PoE were lifted; these restrictions had required all incoming travellers to obtain permission from the Ministry of Interior prior to crossing.
 Additionally, Iranian nationals are now permitted to enter after previously being disallowed.
 Consistent with the last round, all incoming travellers are required to take a COVID-19 test at the PoE.
-Additionally, upon arrival to this PoE, all travellers are required to quarantine at home for a period of 14 days.

-Fishkhabour was open between 9:00 a.m. and 3:00 p.m. for incoming and outgoing travellers - and as with the previous two rounds, it was open for three days in the week of this round (Sunday, Tuesday and Thursday).
-Consistent with the last round, only Syrian nationals, including those with dual citizenship, are permitted to enter Iraq via this PoE.
-Additionally, only Iraq nationals travelling for business purposes as well as Syrian nationals are permitted to enter Syria via this PoE.
+Fishkhabour was open between 9:00 a.m. and 3:00 p.m. for incoming and outgoing travellers - and as with the week of the previous two rounds, it was open for three days in the week of this round (Sunday, Tuesday and Thursday).
+Additionally, consistent with the previous round, only Syrians are permitted to enter, however they must be travelling for urgent reasons such as to receive medical treatment, for special occasions such as weddings or funerals, or they must be en route to another country (i.e. in transit).
+Syrian and Iraqi nationals are only permitted to leave if they are travelling to Syria for business purposes.
+As with the last round, all incoming travellers are required to take a COVID-19 test upon arrival to this PoE.

-Bashmagh was open from 7:00 a.m. until 12:00 am for incoming and outgoing travellers seven days per week, after being 24 hours a day in the last round.
-As with the last round, Iraqi and Iranian nationals can enter Iraq and they do not need travel permission from the Iraqi Ministry of Interior.
-Otherwise, nationals of both countries may enter Iran, with Iraqis required to obtain a visa from the Iranian consulate prior to travelling.
+Bashmagh was open for 24 hours for incoming and outgoing travellers in the week that data collection took place, consistent with the last four rounds.
+With regards to incoming movements, Iranian nationals can now enter Iraq, and they no longer require permission from the Ministry of Interior prior to travelling.
+Otherwise, Iraqi nationals are now required to obtain a visa from the Iranian consulate in Baghdad prior to entering Iran via this PoE; the previous rule requiring government permission in order to travel is no longer in place.
 In addition, the requirement remains in place for all incoming travellers to take a COVID-19 test at this PoE.

-Zurbatiyah (Wassit Terminal) was open for 24 hours for incoming and outgoing travellers of any nationality in this round.
-Travellers are only permitted to cross at this PoE for reasons related to health or education.
-As with the last round, outgoing travellers are required to sign a pledge committing to not return to Iraq via this PoE.
+Zurbatiyah (Wassit Terminal) was open for 24 hours for incoming and outgoing travellers in the week that data collection took place.
+This PoE is open for incoming and outgoing travellers of any nationality to cross.
+Additionally, a new rule was introduced in the week of this round, with outgoing travellers now required to sign a pledge committing to not return to Iraq via this PoE.
 No COVID-19 testing facilities are in place at this PoE; however, in order to cross, all travellers must carry with them a negative PCR test result taken within 72 hours prior to arriving.

-Al-Shalamcha was open for 24 hours daily for commercial traffic, but only from 7:00 a.m. to 7:00 p.m. daily for all other travellers.
-As with the previous rounds, only Iraqi nationals are permitted to enter via this PoE.
-Additionally, Iraqi nationals must obtain a visa from the Iranian consulate in Baghdad to travel to Iran, while Iranian nationals can cross back to their home country without permission.
-No COVID-19 testing facilities are in place at this PoE; however, in order to cross, all travellers must carry with them a negative PCR test taken within 72 hours of prior to arriving.
+Al-Shalamcha was open for 24 hours for selected incoming and outgoing travellers in the week that data collection took place.
+As with the previous round, only Iraqi nationals are permitted to enter via this PoE.
+Additionally, Iraqi nationals must obtain permission from the Iranian Government prior to entering Iran through this PoE.
+As with Zurbatiyah, no COVID-19 testing facilities are in place at Al-Shalamcha; however, in order to cross, all travellers must carry with them a negative PCR test result taken within 72 hours prior to arriving.